jcouyang/functional-javascript/en/lambda/anonymous_function.md

 var a = new Array()  // new Array() is an expression, and the whole line is called a statement.
 ```

 But why the error says: `function statement requires a name`.
-Because there is another way to create a function, that is function statement.
-The code above is treated as function statement, 因为并没有期待值.
-But a statement requires a name.
+In JavaScript, there is another way to declare a function, that is using function statement.
+A statement requires a name.
+The code above is treated as function statement, because it returns nothing.
+Therefore, we got the error.

 If we assign `function (x){return x*x}` to a variable, or pass it as a parameter, we will not get any SyntaxError, because `function (x){return x*x}` is only a expression under this circumstance.
 For instance: